Graduate Students of SPPG with School Faculty

 Delegates at the 3rd International Graduate Seminar: Fostering Change: Public Policies Impacting State, Markets and Society

-Established in the year 2013, the School of Public Policy and Governance (SPPG) is a unique endeavour to educate young professionals in public policy and governance.
+Established in the year 2013, the School of Public Policy and Governance (SPPG) has a mandate to create a cadre of public policy professionals who through their multi-disciplinary training respond to current challenges and incubate ideas to proactively meet future demands.
 The school provides interdisciplinary foundational training in Ethics and Policy, Economics (including econometrics), Law, Political Science, and Sociology.
-It encourages students in applied analysis by developing institutional designs that can transform public services.
+It encourages students to be reflexive in developing institutional designs that can transform public services.

-With a firm grounding in the core courses, students are expected to choose and specialise in specific policy area concentrations (henceforth PACs).
-These concentration areas include Regulation and Institutional Reform, Urbanisation, and Social Conflict and Public Policy.
+With a firm grounding in these core courses, students are expected to choose and specialise in specific Policy Area Concentrations (henceforth PACs).
+Concentration areas offered for the 2017-19 batch include:

-The archetypal SPPG graduate – whichever be her chosen policy concentration - is led through a combination of classroom and hands-on experiential learning methods to think through operational frameworks for accountable governance and the ways and means of achieving the human opportunities that lead to a just society.
-In service of these goals, students ...
+The archetypal SPPG graduate – whichever be her chosen policy concentration - is led through a combination of classroom and hands-on experiential learning methods.
+These skills equip students to develop models and frameworks for accountable governance ...

-The research agenda of the School is organised around three Policy Area Concentrations, namely - Regulation and Institutions, Urbanisation and Social Conflict and Public Policy.
+The research agenda of the School is organised around the three Policy Area Concentrations offered by SPPG.

-The Policy Area Concentration on Regulation and Institutions works against the backdrop of a multi- dimensional shift in policy making under the new avatar of the ...
+The Policy Area Concentration on Regulation and Institutions works against the backdrop of a multi- dimensional shift in policy making under ...